 Diarrhea is treated depending on its severity.
 Changing your diet can stop mild diarrhea, but severe Diarrhea may require medication.
 Sometimes, doctors prescribe intravenous fluids to replace the lost fluid.
-If Diarrhea is diagnosed as one of the Cancer Treatment side effects, then the doctor might change the course of treatment.
+If this disease is diagnosed as one of the cancer treatment side effects, then the doctor might change the course of treatment.

 - Food items high in soluble fiber, such as rice kanji, banana, apple, oranges, and sweet lime, can help in holding the stools back.